Quebec asks Supreme Court judge to recuse himself on Bill 21 case

 CTVNews.ca Top Stories

-As receipts tick ever higher for Canadians at the grocery store and shoppers continue to search for savings, one Canadian grocer has ended a perceived deal.
+Former foreign affairs minister Marc Garneau says Canada has lost its standing in the world under the tenure of Prime Minister Justin Trudeau, whom he criticizes as an ill-prepared leader who prioritizes politics and makes big pronouncements without any follow-through.

-Saskatchewan has the lowest hourly minimum wage.
-How does it stack up to the rest of Canada?
+How does Canada's lowest hourly minimum wage stack up to the rest of the country?

 Hourly minimum wages increased in several Canadian provinces this spring with more on the horizon, which economists say will likely impact workers and businesses differently.